-This will require strong collaboration and resource/knowledge sharing between market players to ensure that primary and secondary stakeholders – residents, local communities, cities, governments and our planet – are put at the core of industry decision making, standards and strategies.
+So how exactly can shared living brands deliver on these promises?
+As the sector evolves and expansions, administrations, bankruptcies, mergers and acquisitions occur, we need a shared agenda for bringing these typologies together in sustainable and community-driven ways.
+This will require strong collaborations and resource/knowledge sharing between market players to ensure that primary and secondary stakeholders – residents, local communities, cities, governments and our planet – are put at the core of industry decision making, standards and strategies.

-Our vision for ‘The Common Agenda of Shared Living’ is a way of structuring impact, sustainability, experience, community and wellbeing in the following principles:
+Our vision for ‘The Common Agenda of Shared Living’ therefore embeds impact, sustainability, experience, community, technology and wellbeing at the core of the shared living model, and it includes the following principles:

 After over a year of social isolation and quarantining becoming the norm, we need to vouch even stronger for a return to community and authentic connection.
-The potential of shared living developments will be defined by its streamlined operations, sustainable and natural design, but most importantly by the flourishing of their communities.
+The potential of shared living developments will be defined by its streamlined operations, digital transformations, sustainable and natural design, but most importantly by the flourishing of their communities.
 This means embedding user and community experience at the core of the shared living business model.

 The impact of the built environment on our (and the planet’s) health and wellbeing is enormous, and it is our responsibility as shared living professionals to ensure high quality, healthy and happy homes.
 Throughout the investment, development, design and operations phases we must ensure the health and wellbeing of our communities and wider stakeholders are considered and supported.

-Ultimately it comes down to measure what you treasure.
+Ultimately it comes down to this: measuring what we treasure!
 In order to deliver on this collective agenda, we know it must be embedded throughout our investments, strategies, activities, designs and communities; we must put in place structures and processes (e.g. KPIs) to make ourselves accountable to our shareholders and wider stakeholders.